dalps/bedrock-wiki/docs/guide/custom-entity.md

 ### Stat Components

 These are the components that you will generally have on every entity.
-This define some core attributes to your entity.
+They define some core attributes to your entity.

 <CodeHeader>BP/entities/ghost.se.json#minecraft:entity#components</CodeHeader>